-Treatment of wrist pain depends on the severity of your symptoms and the underlying cause.
+Treatment depends on the severity of your symptoms and the underlying cause.
 Whenever possible, the team at Restore Osteo of Colorado uses conservative, integrative treatments, including:

 You might benefit from one of these treatments or a combination.
 Ultimately, the goal of treatment is to ease pain, encourage mobility, and improve your quality of life.

-To explore your treatment options for wrist pain, schedule an appointment at Restore Osteo of Colorado.
+To explore your treatment options, schedule an appointment at Restore Osteo of Colorado.
 Call the nearest office and speak with a team member or book a consultation online today.